cmorace/python-course-web/docs/_sources/setup.rst.txt

 Setup
 =========

-Follow the instructions carefully to set up a programming environment like the one we use in class.
+Follow the instructions carefully!
 Be sure to follow the instructions in order!

 1. Anaconda